 Here, people linger and savor the moment.
-So we did as well.
-We let the days slowly unfold before us.
-We visited a multitude of landmark buildings.
-The Seville Cathedral with its stunning Giralda, a converted minaret turned bell tower.
-The gorgeous Real Alcazare (Royal Palace), the official residence of the royal family.
-And the Plaza de Toros, an 18th century bullring, that continues to host traditional bullfighting events.
+We did as well.
+In between sightseeing, we let the days slowly unfold.
+We visited the Seville Cathedral with its stunning Giralda (a converted minaret turned bell tower) and the gorgeous Real Alcazare (Royal Palace), the official residence of the royal family.
+We visited the Plaza de Toros, an 18th century bullring that continues to host traditional bullfighting events.

 But beyond landmarks, our most vivid memories are the downtime.
-From Plaza Nueva, we made our way to the back streets of quaint Barrio Santa Cruz.
+From Plaza Nueva, we took a mid-morning stroll to the back streets of quaint Barrio Santa Cruz.
 We wandered among whitewashed houses and fragrant orange trees.
-Narrow streets known as “kissing lanes” add to the neighborhood’s charm and romance.
-The lanes also provide shade during hot Sevillan summers.
+Narrow streets known as “kissing lanes” added to the neighborhood’s charm and romance, while also providing much needed shade during hot Sevillan summers.

 At Plaza de Espana, we took in the impressive pavilion buildings with their trademark ceramic tiles.
-Nearby Maria Luisa Park, we spent an afternoon relaxing among gardens filled with fountains, pavilions and bird sanctuaries.
-When evening came, we crossed the bridge over Guadalquivir River to the neighborhood of Triana,.
+Afterwards, in nearby Maria Luisa Park, we spent an afternoon relaxing among gardens filled with fountains, pavilions and bird sanctuaries.
+When evening came, we crossed the bridge over Guadalquivir River to the neighborhood of Triana.
 Here, we found Lo Nuestro, a tiny bar with live music and impromptu flamenco dancing.

 Historically, Flamenco wasn’t set to music.
 The exuberant dance relied on singing and clapping to keep the rhythm.

 Like Fado in Lisbon, Flamenco is a tradition typically performed by ordinary people.
 Watching couples execute the intricate steps and dramatic stomps is hypnotizing.
 They twirl around, gracefully moving their arms into statuesque poses.
-They snap their fingers to punctuate the end of each music stanza.
-It’s easy to get lost in the world of Flamenco.
-Again, that Sevillan sense of timelessness.
+As they snap their fingers, they punctuate the end of each music stanza.

-Perhaps our favorite thing to do in Seville, and all of Europe, is the nightly evening paseo.
+Perhaps our favorite thing to do in Seville, and really, all of Europe, was the evening paseo.

 In the early evening, after work and before dinner, the whole town gathers.
 Men and women.
 Young and old.
 Couples, friends, families and individuals.
 They all come together to walk through town.
-The point is to simply be together and enjoy each other’s company.
+The point is to simply be present and enjoy each other’s company.
 What a gift to have down time be an essential part of daily living.
-We reflected on the busy, insular nature of American culture and wondered, are we missing the point?
+We often think about the busy, insular nature of American culture and wonder, are we missing the point?

-Post evening stroll, tapas bar hopping begins.
-This is a quintessential ritual of Andalusian life.
+Eventually, the evening paseo transforms into tapas bar hopping, the quintessential ritual of Andalusian life.
 Popular Bodega Santa Cruz offers up classic tapas dishes like paella (a seasonal rice dish with chicken or seafood), patatas bravas (fried potatoes) and manchego croquettas (deep friend cheese balls).
-These types of savory treats pair perfectly with an inexpensive house wine (usually Rioja) or Cruz Campo beer.
-We learned the mid-day siesta is crucial in order to stay awake for dinner, typically starting at 10 or 11pm.
+These types of savory treats go best with an inexpensive house wine (usually Rioja) or Cruz Campo beer.
+We quickly learned the mid-day siesta is crucial if you want to stay awake for dinner which typically starts at 10 or 11pm.

-No visit to Spain is complete without trying the infamous Churros con Chocolate.
-Heading home late one night, Churreria Los Especiales caught our eye, a humble free-standing café.
+And of course, no visit to Spain is complete without trying the infamous churros con chocolate.
+Heading home late one night, we stumbled on Churreria Los Especiales, a humble free-standing café.
 Fried dough and hot chocolate at 2am?
 Yes please.
 Who needs sleep anyway…

 Like Flamenco dancing, life in Spain clearly has its own unique rhythm.